 (b) A marked up copy of the previous permit indicating minor changes along with an explanation for each requested change.

 (3) Permit Modifications.
 For Simple and Standard ACDP modifications, the applicant must provided the information in section (1) relevant to the requested changes to the permit and a list of any new requirements applicable to those changes.

+(4) Any owner or operator who fails to submit any relevant facts or who has submitted incorrect information in a permit application must, upon becoming aware of such failure or incorrect submittal, promptly submit such supplementary facts or corrected information.

-(4) The department must receive the application at least 60 days before a permit or modified permit is needed.
+(5) The department must receive the application at least 60 days before a permit or modified permit is needed.